 Are you tired of trying to work in a cluttered and messy home office?
 Are you frustrated with your lack of productivity?
-A few months ago I was there, too, friend.
+A few months ago I was there, too.
 While I dug out from beneath the piles and worked on establishing better habits, I discovered 3 ways to instantly be more organized.
-And I’m sharing these gems with you, so that you can instantly be more organized and with less overwhelm!
+And today I’m sharing these gems, so you can instantly be more organized, too!

 3 Ways to Instantly Be More Organized